tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 I saw it.

 Far at first.
 A silhouette.
 Tall.
 Thin.
 Wrong.
 Spindly arms and too many fingers.
 It was neither male nor female.
+It looked like a horrible cross between a willow tree and a human, gone horrifically wrong.
+Wood overlayed with parts of human skin.

 Then I smelled it.